HinanawiTenshi104/Pi.c/README.md

 It's a little c program that renders a 3d "π".
+Happy π Day 2025!

 Inspired by https://www.a1k0n.net/2006/09/15/obfuscated-c-donut.html